 Stephen J.K.
 Walters, Ph.D.

 Stephen J.K.
-Walters is the author of Boom Towns: Restoring the Urban American Dream (Stanford University Press, 2014).
-He is a Professor of Economics at Loyola University Maryland, an Adjunct Scholar at the Cato Institute in Washington, DC, a fellow of the Institute for Applied Economics, Global Health, and the Study of Business Enterprise at The Johns Hopkins University, an Economic Advisor to the Baltimore Orioles major league baseball team, and a Visiting Fellow of the Maryland Public Policy Institute.
+Walters is chief economist at the Maryland Public Policy Institute and the author of Boom Towns: Restoring the Urban American Dream (Stanford University Press, 2014).
+He is a Emeritus Professor of Economics at Loyola University Maryland, an Adjunct Scholar at the Cato Institute in Washington, DC, a fellow of the Institute for Applied Economics, Global Health, and the Study of Business Enterprise at The Johns Hopkins University, an Economic Advisor to the Baltimore Orioles major league baseball team.

 Dr. Walters is an applied microeconomist.
 His fields of expertise include urban economics, sports economics, government regulation of business, and the economic analysis of law.
 His many scholarly articles have appeared in such periodicals as The Journal of Law & Economics, Southern Economic Journal, the Cato Journal, the Journal of Sports Economics, and the Journal of Sport Management.
 He is also the author of Enterprise, Government, and the Public (McGraw-Hill, 1993) and editor of Econversations: Today's Students Discuss Today's Issues (Pearson, 2013).